 - Stop the mixer and swap the paddle for the whisk.
 With the mixer running on low, add the butter, a few tablespoons at a time.
 Add the vanilla.
 Turn up the mixer to medium-high and process until smooth.
 Tint with food coloring, if desired (I used mint green).

-- The dripping chocolate glaze.
-In a heat safe bowl, add the chocolate and set aside.
+- In a heat safe bowl, add the chocolate and set aside.

 - Bring the heavy cream and corn syrup to a gentle simmer.
 Remove from heat and pour over the chocolate, whisking until smooth.
 Add a pinch of salt, if desired.
 Let cool for about 5 minutes until slightly thickened before using.

-dishand spread ⅓ of the matcha ganache on it.
+- Level the cake layers once they have completely cooled.
+Place the first chocolate layer on a cake plate or serving dish and spread 1/3 of the matcha ganache on it.
 Top with the matcha cake layer and repeat.
 Frost the sides of the cake with the buttercream.
 Chill the frosted cake and add the dripping chocolate glaze on top.
 Enjoy!